learning4better/english/README.md

 He has, she has, suri has, it has

 I or it or he or she or you or we or they or suri had

+What have you done.
+Who has been  done.

 _____________________do and did and doing and done____